redneb/ghc-alt-libc/README.md

 This repository contains precompiled binary releases of [GHC](https://www.haskell.org/ghc/) (The Glasgow Haskell Compiler) for linux using [musl](http://www.musl-libc.org/) and [uClibc](http://www.uclibc.org/) instead of [glibc](https://www.gnu.org/software/libc/).

 These are fully bootstrapped (i.e. stage 2) GHC binaries and *not cross compilers*.
 So they will not work in a typical glibc based linux distribution.
 You need a complete musl/uclibc based environment to use them.
 Also, the binaries produced by these compilers will all depend on musl/uclibc and not work on most glibc based distros.
+On the other hand, statically linked binaries should work everywhere.

 #### Downloads